Director

 Ezra Jacobs

-Undergraduate in Mathematics and Statistics.
-Researches interactive learning to make math education less intimidating and enhance financial literacy skills.
+Ezra is an undergraduate student in Mathematics and Statistics.
+He explores how interactive learning can make math education less intimidating and more accessible for developing literacy skills.

 Ye Jia